 Matthew Ryle cut his culinary teeth training in his first weekend job at Michelin starred L’Ortolan in Berkshire before rising through fine dining ranks to head chef of internationally read more revered kitchens.
 Matthew won the support of the MasterChef: The Professionals audience in late 2018 with inventive dishes which stunned the judges.
 Matthew is currently working towards his new restaurant which will launch in London later this year.

 Simon’s career started at Amberley Castle, a Small Luxury House hotel.
-After completing his HND in Hospitality Management, he moved to London.
-While working at The Ritz he won 'Young Waiter of the Year’ 2000'.
-In 2001 read more Simon joined Gordon Ramsay, managing his flagship restaurant at Royal Hospital Road for 5 years.
+After completing his HND in Hospitality Management, he moved to London. read more While working at The Ritz he won 'Young Waiter of the Year’ 2000'.
+In 2001 Simon joined Gordon Ramsay, managing his flagship restaurant at Royal Hospital Road and opened the Savoy Grill with Marcus Wareing.
 He worked with Heston Blumenthal as Operations Manager for the Fat Duck Group on projects including the launch of Dinner at the Mandarin Oriental.
 In October 2014 moved to New York, working for Danny Meyer’s Union Square Hospitality Group, managing the Modern.
-March 2018 saw Simon return to London as Operations Director for JKS, overseeing their 14 sites and responsible for future growth.
-Simon is an Academy of Culinary Arts Fellow and an Acorn Winner.
-Never one to shy away from a challenge, he is training for his first Ironman to raise money for Adopt a School.
+March 2018 saw Simon return to London as Operations Director for JKS, overseeing their 16 sites.
+Simon now runs his own business Igniting Hospitality where he shares his knowledge and experiences advising, inspiring and helping other businesses fulfil their potential.

 The Ivy Collection